Monday, November 9, 2015

 Intake of flavonoids, which are contained in dark chocolate or blueberries.

-Omega-3 fatty acids, present in fatty fish, like salmon.
+Omega-3 fatty acids are present in fatty fish, like salmon.

 Conversely, some dietary habits have a negative impact on neurogenesis, like diets rich in high saturated fat and alcohol consumption.